Learning Implicitly with Noisy Data in Linear Arithmetic: Acknowledgements

 \section{Acknowledgements}

-Ionela G. Mocanu was supported by the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Pervasive Parallelism (grant EP/L01503X/1) at the University of Edinburgh, School of Informatics.
+We would like to thank our reviewers for their helpful suggestions.
+Alexander Rader conducted this work while at the University of Edinburgh.
+Ionela Georgiana Mocanu was supported by the Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Pervasive Parallelism (grant EP/L01503X/1) at the University of Edinburgh, School of Informatics.
 Vaishak Belle was supported by a Royal Society University Research Fellowship.
 Brendan Juba was supported by NSF/Amazon award IIS-1939677.
-Alexander Philipp Rader was supported by his hard work and determination.